Wiicart/Strings/README.md

                Minecraft Chat Plugin
 ```
 ## Information
-Strings is a Minecraft chat plugin written with the Spigot API, bringing lots of customizability to Minecraft server's chat.
+Strings is a Minecraft chat plugin written with the Spigot API, bringing lots of customizability to your Minecraft server's chat.

 ![text example](https://www.spigotmc.org/attachments/strongs-png.841882)